L&T net profit rises 45 pc to Rs 1,702 crore in April-June | Business

 - India

-The company had posted a consolidated net profit of Rs 1,174.44 crore in the year-ago period, L&T said in a filing to BSE.
+The company had posted a consolidated net profit of Rs 1,174.44 crore in the year-ago period, L&T said in a stock exchange filing.

 The consolidated revenue from operations of the company during April-June period increased to Rs 35,853.20 crore from Rs 29,334.73 crore in the year-ago period, the filing said.